veramolabs/did-ens-spec/README.md

 Version: 0.1

-This specification is still work in progress and the specification may change.
-Please don't use for production use case cases.
+This specification is still work in progress and the specification is subject to change.
+Don't use this for production use case cases.

 # DID ENS Specification